-See "General Prerequisites" on page 31 and "Prerequisites" on page 88.
+See "General Prerequisites" on page 37 and "Prerequisites" on page 88.
 You must have rights to the directory where you intend to create the output file.
 For a network directory on the server, you must have at least the Create right on the directory to create the file and [RWCEMF] rights to manage the file after you create it.
-If you are creating the report file on your local workstation, see your workstation documentation for information on using the workstation's access control mechanisms to protect your files.
+If you are creating the report file on your local workstation, see your workstation documentation for information on using the workstation's access control mechanisms to

-1. Choose "Database report audit history" from the "Auditing reports" menu (500).
+1 Choose Database report audit history from the Auditing reports menu (500).